lekkodev/js-sdk/README.md

 A Lekko Client JS library.

 ### Usage
+- Clone this repo into the same parent folder as the project you want to use it.
+It is not released via yarn yet.
+  Then in your package.json dependencies add "js-sdk": "file:../js-sdk" and run yarn to install it

-- First initialize the client with your API Key and repository owner and name.
+- Initialize the client with your API Key and repository owner and name.

 ```
 const client = await initAPIClient({